Understanding Your Payslip

 1. PPS Number

-Your Personal Public Service (PPS) number is a unique number used by the Irish Government to identify you for tax purposes or when you need to access social welfare benefits and public services.
+Your Personal Public Service (PPS) number is a unique number used by the Irish Government to identify you for tax purposes.

 2. PRSI Class

-3. Weekly/monthly cut off
+3. Weekly/monthly cut-off

 This is the figure you can earn up to every time you’re paid before you pay the higher rate of tax.
 Each time you’re paid, you pay tax at the standard rate of tax up to your standard rate cut-off point.